sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/04_Location_Corrections.md

 ### Ground Control Points (GCP)

-This method makes corrections during the photogrammetry processing step.
-To use this method, a surveyor places targets in known locations that are evenly distributed across a project area, a minimum of three targets are required.
+This method applies corrections during the photogrammetry processing stage.
+To use it, a surveyor places targets at known locations evenly distributed across the project area, with a minimum of three required.

 <img align="center" src="../images/drone/GPS_Corrections.jpg" hspace="15" vspace="10" width="1000">